Organize tasks chronologically for a simple trip.

-Valid for 6+ months beyond return, several blank pages.
+Valid for 6+ for six months after you get back, several blank pages.

 Research and apply through embassy/consulate well in advance.